Understanding cultural etiquette and how best to dress for the weather and attractions when visiting Oman can be tricky.

 Can I wear my bikini in Oman?

 Wearing a bikini in Oman is only appropriate in a resort setting by the pool or beach.
-If you are in the common areas of the hotel or at a public beach or wadi, be mindful that there are local families there too who may find this little clothing inappropriate.
+If you are in the common areas of the hotel or at a public beach or wadi, be mindful that there are local families there, too, who may find this little clothing inappropriate.

-You will find local women and Muslim visitors wear a full-length burkini when at the pool or beach.
-There’s no need for a non-Muslim visitor to dress to this extreme, but settle on a happy medium when it comes to your swimwear, and just keep it appropriate to the setting.
+Local women and Muslim visitors will wear a full-length burkini when at the pool or beach.
+There’s no need for a non-Muslim visitor to dress to this extreme, but settle on a happy medium when it comes to your swimwear and just keep it appropriate to the setting.

-At some of the popular wadi’s (natural swimming holes) in Oman there is signposted minimum dress standard and frequent reports of tourist police being on hand to enforce this.
+At some of the popular Oman wadis (natural swimming holes) in Oman, there are signposted minimum dress standards and frequent reports of tourist police being on hand to enforce this.
 Ladies should swim in shorts/leggings and a t-shirt rather than bathers.

 Is a headscarf needed in Oman?

-It can still be wise for women to pack a headscarf.
-More so for the weather conditions than religious regions.
-If you are heading to the mountains, on a boat trip or into the Wahiba Sands then a scarf/wrap could be welcome against the elements, or to simply slip over your shoulders if you ever feel uncomfortable (or in a freezing shopping mall!).
+If you are heading to the mountains, on a boat trip or into the Wahiba Sands, then a scarf/wrap could be welcome against the elements or simply slip over your shoulders if you ever feel uncomfortable (or in a freezing shopping mall!).
 It’s by no means an obligation, however.